Farouk-Echaref/Software_Architecture/azure_archi/readme.md

 ## Best Practices:
 ### RESTful API Design:

-Achieved by:

-    Using standard protocols (HTTP)

-    Agreeing on data formats for communication

 #### Whats RESTful Web API:
 - Web API that follows REST principles, and follows a stateless, loosely coupled interface between client and server.